7 Things to Do in Mtskheta and How to Get There

 • From Tbilisi

 Marshrutkas leave Tbilisi regularly from Didube bus station.
-Didube is hard work; it is manic.
+Didube is hard work; it is manic, so prepare yourself.

 You can easily reach Didube bus station by metro, then walk through the market and brace yourself.
 Ask anyone how to get to Mtskheta (მცხეთა), and they will point you in the right direction.

 The marshrutka should have a sign in the windscreen with the Georgian and English translation.
-It’s about a thirty minute journey so it will only cost a few GEL.
+It’s about a thirty minute journey so only cost us 2GEL in May 2025.
+You will have to buy a ticket with at the desk before getting on to the marshrutka.

 • From Borjomi